Vlachs of Serbia: History

 Before the unification of Moldavia and Wallachia in 1859, the Vlachs in eastern Serbia were officially known as "Romanians".
 On the other hand, the country of Wallachia (the name of which was derived from "Vlach"), was known in Serbian as "Vlaška".
 Furthermore, in ethnographic studies of the 19th or early 20th century, the Vlachs of eastern Serbia were regarded as Romanians in an undisputed way.
 However, after 1859 and the formation of the first modern Romanian state, this practice was reversed, with the name of "Vlach" being imposed over on the community of eastern Serbia to break similarities with the Romanians; this was intensified after the creation of Yugoslavia.

+The alleged 'assimilative power' of the Vlachs in eastern Serbia, as well as their resistance to assimilation, was also written about by Tihomir Đorđević at the beginning of the 20th century.
+He attributed to the Vlachs an 'inherent hatred toward other ethnicities, including Serbs.'
+As for other ethnicities, their existence was not denied as such, but they were deprived of minority rights.
+This applied primarily to the Vlachs of northeastern Serbia and to the small number of Aromanians in Macedonia.
+Regarding the Vlachs in Serbia, the prevailing opinion was still that they were not only resistant to assimilation, but that they were also assimilating the surrounding Serbs, thereby expanding the reach of their own ethnic group.
+For political reasons, they were denied a Romanian ethnic consciousness.

+Between 1945 and 1949, the People's Front of Yugoslavia's Zaječar (Zaicear) branch published as its official organ Vorba noastră ("Our Word"), the first publication in the Vlachs' local Romanian variant, written by Vlachs for their own community.
+Written in Cyrillic, Vorba noastră had 40 issues of it published.
 According to an article by Ivan Miladinović for Večernje novosti, at the end of 1946, Yugoslav Partisans leader Josip Broz Tito presented a proposal to allow Romania to annex the Vlach-populated areas in eastern Serbia since "Romanian comrades, Gheorghiu-Dej and Ana Pauker, think it is their people and their territory"; Secretary of the Central Committee of the Communist Party of Serbia, Blagoje Nešković, would have expressed strong opposition to this proposal.